-The Nominating and Governance Committee oversees the process for evaluating and assessing the performance of the Board, including Board committees, and periodically reviews the process for conducting such evaluations, including considering whether such evaluations should be assisted by third parties.
+The PG&E Corporation Nominating and Governance Committee oversees the process for evaluating and assessing the performance of the Board, including Board committees, and periodically reviews the process for conducting such evaluations, including considering whether such evaluations should be assisted by third parties.
 The Board or the Nominating and Governance Committee conduct an evaluation at least annually to determine whether the Board and its committees are functioning effectively.
 If the evaluation is conducted by the Nominating and Governance Committee, that Committee presents its conclusions to the full Board for review and concurrence.
 The Board evaluation includes an assessment of the Board's contribution as a whole and specific areas in which the Board and/or management believes a better contribution could be made.
 The evaluation also considers any feedback that might be received from individual directors regarding the performance of the lead director.
 The purpose of the review is to increase the effectiveness of the Board as a whole.

-All of the standing Board committees, with the exception of the Executive Committee, conduct annual evaluations.
+The Audit Committee and any other standing Board committee that meets on a regular basis conduct annual evaluations.
 The Nominating and Governance Committee may request the results of any Board committee evaluation for consideration in the Board evaluation.